-The Honorable Roy Blunt Chairman Appropriations Subcommittee on Labor, Health and Human Services, Education, and Related Agencies United States Senate Washington, D.C.
+The Honorable Roy Blunt Chair Appropriations Subcommittee on Labor, Health and Human Services, Education, and Related Agencies United States Senate Washington, D.C.
 20510

-The Honorable Tom Cole Chairman Appropriations Subcommittee on Labor, Health and Human Services, Education, and Related Agencies United States House of Representatives Washington, D.C.
+The Honorable Rosa DeLauro Chair Appropriations Subcommittee on Labor, Health and Human Services, Education, and Related Agencies United States House of Representatives Washington, D.C.
 20515 The Honorable Patty Murray Ranking Member Appropriations Subcommittee on Labor, Health and Human Services, Education, and Related Agencies United States Senate Washington, D.C.
 20510

-The Honorable Rosa DeLauro

-Ranking Member

-Appropriations Subcommittee on

-Labor, Health and Human Services

-Education, and Related Agencies

-United States House of Representatives
+The Honorable Tom Cole Ranking Member Appropriations Subcommittee on Labor, Health and Human Services Education, and Related Agencies United States House of Representatives Washington, D.C.

-Washington, D.C.
 20515

-Dear Chairmen Blunt and Cole, and Ranking Members Murray and DeLauro:
+Dear Chairman Blunt, Chairwoman DeLauro, and Ranking Members Murray and Cole:

-As you and your colleagues work on the Fiscal Year (FY) 2018 Departments of Labor, Health and Human Services, and Education, and Related Agencies Appropriations bill, we respectfully request additional funding for the U.S. Centers for Disease Control and Prevention (CDC) to continue and expand its efforts to harmonize the reporting of clinical laboratory test results.
+As you and your colleagues work on the Fiscal Year (FY) 2021 Departments of Labor, Health and Human Services, and Education, and Related Agencies Appropriations bill, we respectfully request you maintain funding for the U.S. Centers for Disease Control and Prevention (CDC) to continue and expand its efforts to harmonize the reporting of clinical laboratory test results after funding the program in FY'20.
 The undersigned organizations believe that every patient should have access to dependable and accurate clinical laboratory test results and that those test results should be harmonized.
-The CDC has already done incredible work harmonizing the results for a limited number of tests, but we believe with additional funding CDC could expand its efforts-benefiting clinicians and patients alike, and contributing to overall efficiencies in public health and healthcare.
+The CDC has already done incredible work harmonizing the results for a limited number of tests, but we believe with additional funding CDC could expand its efforts-benefiting clinicians and patients alike and contributing to overall efficiencies in public health and healthcare.

 Clinical laboratory testing plays an important role in medical decision-making.
 As the healthcare delivery system moves towards a more integrated model where health information will be shared amongst providers, patients, and payers, laboratory data will be the key piece of health information that will be used to improve the quality of care through the use of clinical guidelines, performance measures, and electronic health records.
-For a majority of laboratory tests, however, a gold standard either does not exist or is not readily applied.
+For most laboratory tests, however, a gold standard either does not exist or is not readily applied.
 Unfortunately, this means that a result from one clinical test method may present a different numeric value compared to another clinical test method measuring the same patient sample, even though each result is accurate within the context of its own method.
 Experts call this a lack of harmonization.
 A test that is harmonized provides the same result regardless of the method or instrument used or the setting where it is performed.